neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 ### Option 1: Fast Forward With Neo4j-Shell or Ruby

 Don't feel like manually importing your CSVs?
 Try automating the data import process with Neo4j-shell, or Ruby (if you have `ruby` installed on your machine).
 Ensure that you have a fresh instance of Neo4j running at `localhost:7474`.

-#### 1.1.
-With Neo4j-Shell

-- After looking around on the local Neo4j browser, clear your database using:
+Clear your database using this Cypher query on your Neo4j browser interface:

 ```
 //Clear the database of any remnants of test data: